Firings of officers after students pulled from car reversed

 “The circumstances were exceptional,” Shields testified according to The Atlanta Journal-Constitution.
 “We did, I did, what I had to do to make sure the city was stabilized.”

-The newspaper reports that the two officers can now return to their jobs but could face an internal investigation.
+Rev. James Woodall, state president of the Georgia NAACP, said the mayor didn’t do enough to work with community leaders to address an unfolding crisis in the city.

+“Unfortunately we are seeing the continued failure of Atlanta’s Mayor and the newly appointed DNC Vice Chair Keisha Lance Bottoms to address the systematic failures of extra judicial violence against Black Atlantans,” he wrote in a text message Tuesday.

-They also still face criminal charges that the Fulton County district attorney at the time, Paul Howard, announced just a couple of days after the incident.
+The two officers still face criminal charges that the Fulton County district attorney at the time, Paul Howard, announced just a couple of days after the incident.

 Streeter was charged with aggravated assault for using a Taser against Young and with pointing a gun at him, arrest warrants say.
 Gardner was charged with aggravated assault for using a Taser against Pilgrim, a warrant says.
 Four other officers were also charged.